zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

         }
     }

-The environment variable `CUDA_PYTORCH_CUDA_ALLOC_CONF=roundup_power2_divisions:N` makes the round more aggressive to try to avoid situations where small changes in batch size or sequence length will cause different-sized allocations each time, making it harder to reach a steady state.
+The environment variable `CUDA_PYTORCH_CUDA_ALLOC_CONF=roundup_power2_divisions:N` makes the rounding more aggressive to try to avoid situations where small changes in batch size or sequence length will cause different-sized allocations each time, making it harder to reach a steady state.
 Some memory is lost to this rounding (N=1 will on average waste 1/4th of each allocation but N=2 will only waste 1/8th).
 Since many models do not use varying sizes, it is disabled by default.

 Asking CUDA For More Memory
 ---------------------------

 A second set of rounding rules applying when we need more memory from CUDA.
-In this circumstance, we only ask CUDA for a multiple of its page size (2MB?) at the smallest, expecting to split the block up for smaller allocations.
+In this circumstance, we only ask CUDA for a multiple of 2MB at its smallest, expecting to split the block up for smaller allocations.
 For large sizes this rounding happens in 20MB chunks:

     Block alloc_new_block(size_t size) {
         // when we allocate a new block, we allocate it bigger than the requested object